 Why Streaming Architecture?

 First, let’s not overcomplicate the reasons why we are moving to a streaming architecture.
 It’s all about speed.
 Right?
 It’s part of the constant quest for bigger, faster, stronger.
 Kaizen if you please.
 That’s software.
 By implementing streaming architectures, we can be more reactive in analytics, monitoring, near real-time alerting and machine learning.
 Just to name a few.
 If you’re not getting faster and quicker, you’ll be slower than the others that are getting better.
 There’s just not much to debate here.

-Streaming patterns are starting to emerge.
-The following list will evolve but for now, let’s build on the following list
+Streaming patterns and constructs are starting to emerge.
+The following list will surely evolve over time, but for now, let’s start here

-- Raw, unfiltered – Example: loading up a raw zone in a data lake
+- Raw, unfiltered, ELT – Example: loading up a raw zone in a data lake

-- Refined, harmonized, filter – streaming from raw to filtered; transformations; anonymization, protected
+- Refined, harmonized, filter, streaming ETL – streaming from raw to filtered; transformations; anonymization, protected

 - Joins – combining data from multiple sources and attempt to infer an event

 - CDC – change data capture of transactional databases to analytics or detection analysis

 - Specialized – for example, stream data to search implementations such as Elastic or Solr